Lakshmi-priya938/samsung-rscv/README.md

 ### 32-bit Instruction Encoding:

 0000011 11101 01011 010 00000 000000001100
-# MIPS Instruction:addiw a3, a3, 1
+#  Instruction:addiw a3, a3, 1

 **Type:** I-Type (Immediate)